Probate Attorney in Orem, Utah

-Probate refers to the process of settling a person’s estate after they pass away.
-An executor or personal representative, who is either nominated by the deceased person’s will or appointed by the court, has the legal authority to assets and property in the estate, pay bills and taxes, and distribute estate property to the rightful heirs and beneficiaries.
+Probate refers to the legal process of settling and distributing a person’s estate after they pass away.
+It also involves the process of reviewing the assets of a deceased person and determining inheritors.
+An executor or personal representative, who is either nominated by the deceased person’s will or appointed by the probate court, has the legal authority to assets and property in the estate, pay bills and taxes, and distribute estate property to the rightful heirs and beneficiaries.

 When is probate necessary?